timescale/pgai/docs/vectorizer.md

 of embeddings against system resource usage and other operational considerations.

+The available functions are:

-- `ai.scheduling_none` is useful when you want manual control over when the vectorizer runs.
+- [ai.scheduling_none](#aischeduling_none): when you want manual control over when the vectorizer runs.

-- `ai.scheduling_timescaledb` leverages TimescaleDB's robust job scheduling system, which is designed for reliability and scalability.
+- [ai.scheduling_timescaledb](#aischeduling_timescaledb): leverages TimescaleDB's robust job scheduling system, which is designed for reliability and scalability.

 ### ai.scheduling_none